 Grievances

-All employees should be able to raise any concerns, problems or complaints (grievances) that they have with their employer.
-If you have any problem, it is usually best to try and resolve matters informally and amicably first before escalating to the grievance stage.
-Your employer should respond even if the problem is raised informally.
-However, for serious issues, an informal chat may not be the best approach and you may need to make a more formal complaint known as “raising a grievance”.
+For serious issues however, or where informal discussions have not resolved matters, you may need to make a more formal complaint known as “raising a grievance”.
 This will usually be related to your employment.
 You may feel that you need to raise a grievance straight away if:

 - you have raised the issue informally and it has not worked;

-- it’s a very serious issue, for example harassment or bulling.
+- it’s a very serious issue, for example harassment or bullying.

 If your concern is about something outside of your employer’s direct control, such as working conditions on another employer’s site which you are required to attend or problems arising from a client relationship, you should usually start by raising your concern informally with your employer.